chenglou/require-polyfill/README.md

 - Doesn't support code splitting.
 Kidding, it supports all the code splitting.

-- Doesn't have a logo.
+- Doesn't have a logo (TODO: create an entire community around this script).